 What to do when you get there

-Although it might not feel like it, but the truth is, everyone working out in the gym is so busy with their own routine that they won’t worry about what you’re up to.
-So, first things first, don’t worry about anyone else around you!
+The truth is, everyone working out in the gym is so busy with their own routine that they won’t notice what you’re up to.
+So don’t worry about anyone else around you!

 Start by getting your bearings

-Go in and start yourself up on a cardio machine to allow you to take in your surroundings.
+Try a simple cardio machine to allow you to take in your surroundings.
 There will always be a trainer or staff member walking around the gym floor who’ll be able to help if you’re not sure how to start any machines.
-Whilst you’re on this machine, take a look around and plan out what other equipment you’d like to use in this session.
-Our advice is to stick to the cardio and weight machines in your first few visits, as well as trying any group exercise classes that are available.
+While you’re on this machine, take a look around and plan out what other equipment you’d like to use in your first session.
+Our advice is to stick to the cardio and weight machines in your initial few visits, as well as trying any gym-floor exercise classes that are available.

 Get stuck?
 Ask for help!